 times.
 Strumilin showed that those who were more educated contributed more.
 He even calculated earnings benefits, and though his calculations did not discount earnings, the estimates of the returns were high, at about 17 percent in 1919 (Strumilin 1924).

-A group of scholars reported that during the transition period from a planned to market economy in Russia rates
+A group of scholars reported that during the transition period from a planned to market economy in Russia, rates

 of returns to schooling rose sharply (Brainerd 1998; Clark 2003; Vernon 2002).
 The upsurge in wage premiums to education (especially university education) was asserted to be a pivotal factor that exacerbated wage dispersion: salaries of highly skilled and trained workers had gone up in absolute terms and compared to less-educated workers (Fleisher, Sabirianova, and Wang 2005).
-However, returns to schooling declined for those people who took advantage of higher education expansion in a post-communist Russia (1990-2005) in comparison to youths who obtained university degree in preceding periods (Kyui 2016).
+However, returns to schooling declined for those people who took advantage of higher education expansion in a post-communist Russia (1990-2005) in comparison to youths who obtained university degrees in the preceding periods (Kyui 2016).
 One researcher exploited data about the average education level at the end of a Soviet period as an instrument and inferred that the growth in the proportion of city dwellers with university degree was associated with a rise in the wages of city residents (Muravyev 2008).
 Despite enhancements in premiums to tertiary (professional and higher) education in the Russian Federation at the beginning of the 2000s, the labor market was shown to be different from that of developed countries.
 Comparing Russia with France, the existence of a vertical education-occupation mismatch in Russia was demonstrated (Kyui 2010).
-A recent paper claims that horizontal education-job mismatch negatively impacts upon earnings of university graduates in all fields except for the low-paid ones (Rudakov et al. 2019).
+A recent paper claims that horizontal education-job mismatch negatively impacts upon the earnings of university graduates in all fields except for the lowest-paid ones (Rudakov et al. 2019).
 Studies also suggest that education-job mismatch during studentship for individuals obtaining vocational education is "penalizing": combining studies with a job unrelated to a person’s specialty entails a mismatch after his/her graduation (Dudyrev, Romanova, and Travkin 2018).